 - Supportive therapy - for example, analgesia, oxygen, intravenous fluids and good nourishment.

-- Surgical - radical debridement of necrotic tissue (may require amputation if limb involved).
+- Surgical - radical debridement of necrotic tissue (may require amputation if a limb is involved).

-- Hyperbaric oxygen therapy - kills anaerobic C. perfringens; however, efficacy not proven.
+- Hyperbaric oxygen therapy - kills anaerobic C. perfringens; however, efficacy has not been proven.

 - Tetanus toxoid may also be indicated.

-Mortality approaches 25% in conditions associated with trauma and up to 100% in non-traumatic cases.
+Mortality rates for patients with gas gangrene from trauma or surgery are as high as 25%, but increase to 50-80% for patients injured in natural hazards.
 This can be improved with better and more rapid recognition of the disease followed by early treatment of gas gangrene.